clarissafuller/svg-logo-maker/README.md

 [![license badge](https://img.shields.io/badge/License-MIT-green)](LICENSE)

-## Writing about tech can be just as important as making it.
-Developers spend plenty of time creating new applications and debugging existing codebases, but most developers also spend at least some of their time reading and writing about technical concepts, recent advancements, and new technologies.
-A simple Google search for any concept covered in this course returns thousands of think pieces and tutorials from developers of all skill levels!
+## As a freelance web developer, logos can get pricy when asking a graphic designer to design them for you constantly.
+It would be much easier to generate them through a command line application that allowed them to be customizable and easy to make!

-The challenge for this homework was to build a Node.js command-line application that takes in user input to generate a logo and save it as an SVG fileLinks to an external site..
+The challenge for this homework was to build a Node.js command-line application that takes in user input to generate a logo and save it as an SVG file linked to an external site.
 The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a .svg file.

 ## Table of Contents